 The robust implementation of bicycle friendly policies and practices requires broad public support.
 That is where advocacy comes in.
 Statewide advocacy organizations galvanize public support for bicycling to encourage departments of transportation to embrace bicycle friendly policies and work with state legislatures to pass bicycle friendly laws and to finance active transportation investments.
 In 2014, 46 of the 50 states had an active state bicycling advocacy organization.
 For more information on advocacy organizations, see the Alliance for Biking & Walking.

 Many states write a bicycle and walking master plan to guide their planning and investments in a statewide bicycle and walking network.
-Twenty-four states report having a combined bicycling and walking statewide master plan.
-Five states have stand alone biking and walking plans, and seven states have only a bicycling master plan.
-Fourteen states do have any statewide plan.
+According to our 2015 survey, Twenty-two states report having a combined bicycling and walking statewide master plan.
+Thirteen states have stand-alone biking and/or walking plans, and seven states have only a bicycling master plan.
+Seventeen states do have any statewide plan.

 SHARE THE ROAD CAMPAIGN